Top Online LPN Programs

 Job Growth Through 2028: 23% (Much faster than avg)

 Typical Entry Level Education: Post secondary nondegree award

 Occupational Therapy Assistant

-Occupational Therapy Assistants work with occupational therapists to develop a treatment plan for patients.
-Assistants then help patients work on skills they need to develop or improve.
-They could help patients do stretches and exercises, teach them to use assistive devices, and more.
-Most work in the offices of physical, occupational, and speech therapists, as well as audiologists.
+As an Occupational Therapy Assistant, you will work with occupational therapists to develop a treatment plan for patients.
+As an OTA you might also help patients work on the skills they need in order to heal.
+You could help patients do stretches and exercises, teach them to use assistive devices, and more.
+Working in the offices of physical, occupational, and speech therapists, as well as audiologists is common.

 Median Salary: $57,620 per year

-Surgical Technologists help medical teams and surgeons before, during, and after operations.
-Before the operation, they do tasks like sterilize equipment and prepare the patient.
-During the operation, they assist doctors by passing instruments and keeping track of supplies.
-Afterwards, they handle duties like applying the patient’s bandages and restocking the operating room.
+As a Surgical Technologist, you may help medical teams and surgeons before, during, and after operations.
+Before the operation, you may do tasks such as sterilizing equipment and preparing the patient.
+During the operation, you may assist doctors by passing instruments and keeping track of supplies.
+Afterwards, you may handle duties like applying the patient’s bandages and restocking the operating room.

 Median Salary: $47,300 per year

 Job Growth Through 2028: 9% (Faster than avg)